4GeeksAcademy/cybersecurity-syllabus/semana-1/fundamentals-of-information-security.md

 ---
-title: "Information Security Fundamentals".
+title: "Information Security Fundamentals"
 subtitle: "Explore the fundamentals of the Security Triad (CIA: Confidentiality, Integrity, Availability) and safeguard your data in the digital realm."
-tags: ["security-triad"]
+tags: ["cybersecurity"]
 authors: ["blindma1den", "lorenagubaira"]

 ---